lifepillar/vim-solarized8/Readme.md

    effect).

-2. Set your terminal's 16 ANSI colors (the colors in the range 0–15) to the Solarized palette and `set t_Co=16` in Vim.
-Be aware that, if you set `t_Co`, but your terminal does not use the Solarized palette, your colors will be completely off.
+2. Set your terminal's 16 ANSI colors (the colors in the range 0–15) to the Solarized palette and `set t_Co=16` in Vim (or `let g:solarized_use16=1`).
+Be aware that, if you force the usage of your terminal colors, but your terminal is not configured with the Solarized palette, your colors will be completely off.

 Finally, if your terminal does not support true colors, you must *not* set `termguicolors`.